ency-l/Fiji-Scripts/README.md

 For measuring intensity of Ataxin-2 and related proteins of interest in neurons.
 PABP1 and TDP-43 agg co-loc analysis will be added in the future.

+## S1R Project
+- **S1R_cellArea_SSCCountArea**

+Analyzes the S1R channel.
+For measuring 1) cell area and 2)individual SSC count/area/mean in each cell.
+Outputs an annotated merged image of the detected cell border/SSC borders for manual review and a csv of all measurements.
+Works most of the time but there are about 10% of cases where the segmentation fails, esp SSCs.

 ## SOD Microglia Exportin/Nuc Pore Complex Project (Gulshan)